-Soon after my husband and I got married, he brought home a beautiful purple flower that he had found on a pasture fence line.
-It was a passionflower, Passiflora incarnata, which is also known as maypop in areas where it grows wild.
+Soon after my husband and I got married, he brought home a beautiful lavender flower that had a lovely smell, He had found on a pasture fence line.
+It was a native purple passion flower, Passiflora incarnata, which is also known as maypop in areas where it grows wild in North America.
 We’ve been growing and using passionflowers ever since.

-Beautiful flowers aren’t the only reason to grow passion vines.
-They’re also pretty easy to grow which is always a plus, they produce tasty fruit, and all the parts of the passionflower vine can be used medicinally.
+Gorgeous fragrant flowers aren’t the only reason to grow maypop passion vines.
+They’re also pretty easy to grow which is always a plus, the native vine produces an edible fruit, and all the parts of the maypop vine can be used medicinally.

-Maypop, or passion flower vines, are also a host plant to the gulf fritillary, variegated fritillary, zebra longwing, and the julia butterfly.
+The Maypop plant, or passion flower vines, are also the larval host plant to the gulf fritillary, variegated fritillary, zebra longwing, and the julia butterfly.
 Bees also love it.
 I don’t know about you, but I love walking outside and seeing butterflies fluttering all around my yard.

 Because I always find it useful to keep notes on the herbs I’m learning about, I have some printable herb profile sheets to share with you.
 You can get them by filling in the form below.

-Passiflora incarnata is native to the southeastern United States, although can be found in many states as it’s being cultivated in gardens.
-It grows along fence lines, edges of fields, and in ditches.
+Passiflora incarnata is native to the southeastern United States, although can be found in many of the warmer climates in the southern states as it’s being cultivated in gardens.
+As a herbaceous vine, it grows along fence lines, edges of fields, and in ditches.
 It can be invasive and is often considered a weed in large scale farming operations.

 Passionflower vines will grow 5-8 feet (or more) depending on growing conditions.
 You’ll want give it something to grow on.
 We’ve used our fence, a grape arbor, and an arbor made of cattle panel in the past.
 Use what you have, or make a special place for them, whatever works for you.
 An arbor made from a cattle panel and t-posts with a bench underneath makes a lovely spot to relax under.